 I have used ‘Universal Translator’, ‘Babelfish’ (for those who are familiar with Douglas Adams’ ‘Hitchiker’s Guide to the galaxy’ books), ‘Orchestrator’ and ‘Tech Muse’, but none really captured the essence of what I do until a friend recently suggested ‘Geek Whisperer’.
 Nailed it!.
 And guess what… everyone seems to get it.

-In essence, I help non-tech people ‘speak geek’ and manage the process between tech and business in general so that we develop the right technology on time and on budget.
+In essence, I translate between business and technical speak and manage the process between tech and business in general so that we develop the right technology on time and on budget.

-So, if you are female, over 30, or maybe from a different cultural background, it can be difficult to be heard.
+So, if you identify as a woman, over 30, or maybe from a different cultural background, it can be difficult to be heard.

 When I started out in tech, I didn’t really notice too much.
 I thought it was kind of cool to be the only girl programmer – and extrovert.
 The sad thing is, it hasn’t changed much.
 In Australia today, we are back to the levels of the 1980’s.

 I use my own journey to help guide women, youth and other underrepresented people through the pathways and pitfalls in the tech industry.
 The diversity is sorely needed to ensure we develop humane tech.

 Looking for a perspective on diversity, inclusion & STEAM?

 We have a major challenge in the tech industry.
 Most players in the technical roles are young, male, and introverted.
 Like most people, they prefer to hang around with people like themselves, share experiences.